FarronF/limerick-council-meetings/meetings/2018/06/28-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 17th May 2018.md

 white lining.
 The cost per linear metre of verge improvement would be high in

-comparison to full width road reconstruction.---
+comparison to full width road reconstruction.
+---
 3

 5.